risingwavelabs/risingwave-docs-legacy/docs/transform/subscription.md

 ### Show subscription cursors

-To show all subscription cursors, use the syntax below:
+To show all subscription cursors in the current session, use the syntax below:

 ```sql
 SHOW SUBSCRIPTION CURSORS;